 |Colintraive||A.Roger & Co., Port Glasgow||1892 Steel 3 masted ship||1907||1894 Sailed Newcastle NSW bound San Francisco with cargo of coal and disappeared|

-Following from “H.Hogarth & Sons Ltd.” published by The World Ship Society 1976:
+Following extract is from “H.Hogarth & Sons Ltd.” published by The World Ship Society 1976:

 It is worth recording here that orders continued to be placed for sailing vessels and in 1883 Robert Duncan of Port Glasgow built for Hugh Hogarth the first of several handsome iron, full-rigged vessels which became well known in the ports of the world.

 This first full-rigged ship was the Machrihanish, which gained a considerable reputation by proving herself a swift sailor.

 In his book ‘The Last of the Windjammers’, Basil Lubbock described her as “A beauty and the clipper of Hugh Hogarth’s fleet.

 This enviable reputation resulted from several record passages which stand to her credit and perhaps the most notable of these was when, under the command of Captain J. A. Sanders, a Nova Scotian, she sailed from Portland, Oregon, with a full cargo of tinned salmon and, after crossing the Astoria Bar at the mouth of the Columbia River on 6th January, 1892, she arrived off Fastnet on 5th April, 1892 – eighty-nine days out.